Syrve/front.api.doc/v6/en/CashRegisters.md

 var name = user.Name;
 ```

-**3. КHow to configure deposit and withdrawal types in Syrve Office to call FCR methods DoPayIn() and DoPayOut()?**
+**3. How to configure deposit and withdrawal types in Syrve Office to call FCR methods DoPayIn() and DoPayOut()?**

 Most likely you have non-fiscal deposits and withdrawals configured.
 Those are just accounting movements that do not invoke FCR commands.
 Fiscal deposits and withdrawals must have an empty Chief Account.
-See Syrve[`user guides`](https://ru.iiko.help/smart/project-iikooffice/topic-102) on the types of deposits and withdrawals.
+See Syrve[`user guides`](https://en.syrve.help/articles/#!office-8-5/topic-102) on the types of deposits and withdrawals.